AlibabaCloudDocs/hcs_mgw/intl.en-US/Migrate data from ECS instances to OSS/Prerequisites.md

 # Prerequisites {#concept_uwx_4th_yfb .concept}

-This section describes what you need to do before creating a migration job.
+This topic describes what you need to do before creating a migration job.

 ## ECS instances {#section_hr3_k1t_2gb .section}